 Since connecting to SendGrid, all of my emails from my Bubble site go into the site users’ spam folders.
 I saw on one forum post someone said that after a couple of weeks this automatically stopped, but I’m wondering if it really will.
 I’ve tried the authentication thing on SendGrid with my domain host.
 Any ideas on how to fix this?

-Do you mean you followed through with the auth, as seen on https://sendgrid.com/docs/ui/account-and-settings/how-to-set-up-domain-authentication?
+Do you mean you followed through with the auth, as seen on How to set up domain authentication | Twilio?

 Strange that you’re still having issues if you did complete the DKIM and SPF auth.